d2xterr/d2xterr/README.md

 ### 🎮 MultiVersus Mod Menu

-Modification tools and utilities for MultiVersus.

-### 🛠 Echo Utility

-General-purpose utility software and development tools.
+A mod management tool for MultiVersus that simplified installing and managing game mods.

+### 🔄 Shard Swapper

+A Fortnite asset-swapping tool that used hex swaps to modify cosmetic assets.

 ### 🚀 Project Pluto

-Experimental software project exploring new ideas and features.
+An application that allowed players to access and play OG Fortnite Project experiences in both multiplayer and single-player environments.

+### 🤖 Echo Utility

+A Discord bot created for a Minecraft community server, providing utility and server-management features.

 ---